Generally, ATV prices are negotiable depending on the markup, dealership and demand for an ATV or UTV.

 These include freight, prep, title, and doc fees.

-Prep is the cost of getting the ATV out of the crate and ready for delivery.
+Prep is the cost of getting the thing out of the crate and ready for delivery.
 This includes things like assembling it, adding fluids, programming it and checking it for any defects from the factory.

 Title and doc fees cover the cost of paperwork and registering the ATV in your name and state.